AEFeinstein/Super-2022-Swadge-FW/docs/P2P_CONNECTION.md

 ```
 void ICACHE_FLASH_ATTR p2pSetPlayOrder(p2pInfo* p2p, playOrder_t order);
 ```
-This function may be called to manually override the play order of the connected Swadges.
+This function may be called to manually override the play order of the connected Swadges (``playOrder_t order``).
 It is not recommended, but may be useful for implementing a single-player mode.

 ----